cs150-lane/03AssignCarRental/README.md

 2.  **An electronic copy of your program is to be placed on Moodle**

     - See Lab01 for producing a pdf of your complete program.
-Once you have produced the pdf of your program and named the pdf your punetid, drop the pdf in the Assign03 folder on Moodle.
+Once you have produced the pdf of your program and named the pdf your <b>punetidAssign03</b>, drop the pdf in the Assign03 folder on Moodle.
     - The pdf must be in the drop folder on Moodle by the time and day specified above.
 Anything submitted after that will be considered late.

 > **Good luck!
 And remember, if you have any problems, come and see straight away. **